skip to Main Content

 1 in 4

-Children in Yorkshire and the Humber are living in poverty.
+children in Yorkshire and the Humber are living in poverty.

 6.8 µg/m3 compared to WHO healthy level of 5µg/m3.
 Data taken from OHID Fingertips Public Health Data.